 It’s easy to confuse consistency with discipline when we talk about running.
 In this case, we’re not talking about the discipline we need to get out on the roads or trails and run…

-When we talk about consistency we mean to do the right things over and over for a prolonged period.
+When we talk about consistency we mean doing the right things over and over for a prolonged period.

 The best way to understand consistency is to think of this consistency as a financial investment.
 When you save a little bit of money month after month, it started compounding the longer you invest.